jamesdeluk/hugo/content/posts/data-science/belgium-solar-part-ii.md

 I’m taking three approaches: SARIMA, TensorFlow, and Prophet.

+A quick aside: Why do we want to predict the future energy generation?
+There are a number of reasons.

+For one, electricity must typically be used as soon as it is generated - it cannot currently easily be stored, especially not vast amounts for extended durations.
+To avoid grid instability, supply must meet demand in real time to avoid having too much or too little power on the grid.
+Being able to forecast intermittent energy resources like solar enable an energy system operator to plan and ensure the grid remains balanced.

+A second reason is for investment; being able to accurately predict generation potential enables more precise and more accurate return-on-investment calculations for those wanting to invest in renewable energy projects.

+Anyway, on to the analyses!

 ## SARIMA

 SARIMA stands for Seasonal AutoRegressive Integrated Moving Average.
 Breaking it down: